Types of Business Proposals and How to Write Them

 Before we start to dive deeper into the issue, let’s identify what a business proposal is and consider its types.
 A business proposal is a document that a company composes to explain the purpose of a future business agreement.
 A business proposal briefly explains the benefits of your product or service aiming at sales generation.

 Types of Business Proposals

 The types of business proposals depend on whether you solicited them with your B2B customers or not.
 For example, you attended an exhibition and met several business owners that were interested in buying your product/service.
-You explained the benefits of your product/service and your potential customer asked to send him/her a business proposal to provide more information.
-This type is called informally solicited proposal.
+You explained the benefits of your product/service and your potential customer asked you to send him/her a business proposal to provide more information.
+This type is called an informally solicited proposal.

 Business proposals can be formally solicited when your potential customer sends you an official email requesting your business proposal.
 This is used in communication among large corporations.
 Smaller companies tend to use less formal approaches.

-The third type of business proposals refers to unsolicited proposals.
+The third type of business proposal refers to unsolicited proposals.
 This type is tied to communication with cold contracts.
 These contain general information about the company and its product/service.
 It differs from other types by the lack of understanding of buyer’s needs and requirements.
 Unsolicited business proposals can be improved with the help of additional market research and their pain points identification, which can help make them more persuasive than any generic unsolicited proposals.

 Items to be Included in Your Business Proposal

 Items you may wish to include in your business proposal may vary but a good tone would be to follow the classical approach.
 This involves:

 - The solution implementation;